grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 Three important questions
 -------------------------

-Ok, I told you that such a thing as a web of objects exists, that there are connections, protocols and such, but there is one thing I left out: how does a web of objects come into existence?
+Now that we know that such a thing as a web of objects exists, that there are connections, protocols and such, but there is one thing I left out: how does a web of objects come into existence?

 This is, of course, a fundamental question, because if we are not able to build a web, we do not have a web.
 In addition, this is a question that is a little more tricky that you may think and it contains three other questions that we need to answer: